 Citizen Action for Election Integrity

 Our voting rights don’t end when the polls close.
-We have a right to cast a vote, but we also have a right to know our votes were counted accurately.
+We have a right to cast a vote, and we have a right to know our votes were counted accurately.

 When someone interferes with our ability to cast our votes, we cannot help but notice.
 It’s obvious when voters are denied registration or struck from the registration rolls for no reason…when voting is made inconvenient or expensive by difficult ID requirements…when districts are gerrymandered so that our votes hardly matter.
 The Wisconsin Election Integrity Action Team supports the work of Common Cause, the League of Women Voters, Disability Rights Wisconsin, and the American Civil Liberties Union among other groups in their work on these obvious threats.